 Dienje Kenyon Memorial Fellowship

-In honor of the late Dienje M. E. Kenyon, a fellowship is offered to support a female archaeologist in the early stages of graduate zooarchaeology training, Kenyon’s specialty.
-An award of $500 will be made.
+In honor of the late Dienje M. E. Kenyon, a fellowship is offered to support a woman archaeologist in the early stages of graduate zooarchaeology training, Kenyon’s specialty.
+Two awards of $2,000 will be made.
 To qualify for the award, applicants must be enrolled an M.A. or Ph.D. degree program focusing on archaeology.
 Strong preference will be given to applicants in the early stage of research project development and/or data collection, under the mentorship of a zooarchaeologist.

 Who Is Eligible to Submit Nominations or Apply for the Award

 Woman graduate students in archaeology are eligible to apply.

 Any submission for the Dienje Kenyon Fellowship is required to have 1) a 1500-word statement of proposed zooarchaeological research by the applicant towards which the award would be applied, 2) a curriculum vita that clearly indicates when graduate studies began.
 These materials should be sent as an email attachment (Microsoft Word) to the committee chair.
 Additional materials are described below.

 In addition to the statement of proposed research and a curriculum vita, a letter of support from the student's primary advisor who can speak to the applicant's work and research potential is required.
 The letter must indicate the year in which the applicant began graduate studies.
 This letter should be e-mailed directly to the chair by the student's primary advisor.